wooorm/match-casing/readme.md

 ## API

-This package exports the following identifier: `matchCasing`.
+This package exports the identifier `matchCasing`.
 There is no default export.

 ### `matchCasing(value, base)`

 Transform the case in `value` (`string`) to match that of `base` (`string`).

+## Algorithm

+*   if `base` is uppercase, `value` is uppercased
+*   else, if `base` is lowercase, `value` is lowercased
+*   else, if the first alphabetic character in `base` is uppercase, and the rest of `base` is lowercase, uppercase the first alphabetic character in `value` and lowercase the rest
+*   else, return `value` unmodified

+The third case deals with initial non-alphabetical characters as expected.

 ## Types

 This package is fully typed with [TypeScript][].
-There are no extra exported types.
+It exports no additional types.

-## Algorithm

-*   If `base` is uppercase, `value` is uppercased
-*   Else, if `base` is lowercase, `value` is lowercased
-*   Else, if the first alphabetic character in `base` is uppercase, and the rest of `base` is lowercase, uppercase the first alphabetic character in `value` and lowercase the rest
-*   Else, return `value` unmodified

-The third case deals with initial non-alphabetical characters as expected.

 ## Compatibility

 This package is at least compatible with all maintained versions of Node.js.
-As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+As of now, that is Node.js 14.14+ and 16.0+.
 It also works in Deno and modern browsers.

 ## Security